librato/librato-python-web/README.md

 }
 ```

-The --config-path option can be used to specify an alternate file location.
+--config-path can be optionally used to specify an alternate file location.
+Default is './agent-conf.json'.

-The --integration option optionally specifies the web framework to monitor (default is 'django').
+--integration optionally specifies the web framework to monitor (default is 'django').

-The --app-id option (required) specifies a unique identifier for the application.
+--app-id (required) specifies a unique identifier for the application.
 The instrumentation prefixes the application id to the [source](https://www.librato.com/docs/kb/faq/glossary/whats_a_source.html) for every measurement related to the app.
 This allows you to filter or aggregate metrics down to the application in turnkey or custom dashboards.

 Run ```librato-config --help``` to see a full list of options.